AlejoBarto8/alejobarto8.github.io/_posts/2023-11-23-love-writeup.md

 ; max-width: 900px;">
 <br/><br/>

-Before I continue listing the box, I am going to modify my **Hosts** file to add the domain and subdomain I found earlier.
+Before I continue listing the box, I'm going to modify my **Hosts** file to add the domain and subdomain I found earlier.
 I verify that my machine is resolving well and see if `whatweb` leaks me some more information, but I get nothing.
 If I access from the browser to the subdomain, I find a **subscription form** but analyzing the code, it seems that it is not working.
 But there is a **beta** functionality, which allows me to make a request to my machine, but I don't see a future for the moment, because I don't know if a malicious file can be uploaded to the machine.

 ```bash
 vi /etc/hosts